 Teens often fail to get help with their depressive disorder on their own.
 They may not even know what kinds of help are out there.
 They rely on the adults in their life to advise them on what to do when depression knocks them off their feet.
 Adults often have access to resources that teens do not.

-Teens may also present with different symptoms than adults.
+Teens may also present with different symptoms than adult depression.

 Symptoms and Behaviors More Common in Depressed Teens